-Processing-The console is attempting to communicate with machine.
-Reprint the second s Monitor only access-This level grants monitoring privileges only.
-No security access-This level does not allow monitoring or control.
-Server The name or IP address of the server.
+- Processing-The console is attempting to communicate with machine. - Representation of Administrator access-This level grants full control. - Monitor only access-This level grants monitoring privileges only. - No security access-This level does not allow monitoring or control.

+Server

+The name or IP address of the server.
 If you have specified a reserved IP address, it will be displayed in parenthesis.

-Activity There are many different Activity messages that keep you informed of the server activity.
+There are many different Activity messages that keep you informed of the server activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the server details.
+See Viewing server details on page 76.

+Version

+The product version information

+Licensing Status

-See Viewing server details on page 75.
-Version The product version information Licensing Stat us The status of the license on the server.
+The status of the license on the server.
 If your license is expired, any jobs using that server will be in an error state.

+Product

-Product The Double-Take products licensed for the server or the Double-Take role for the server.
-License Key The license keys associated with the products licensed for the server.
+The Double-Take products licensed for the server or the Double-Take role for the server.

+License Key

+The license keys associated with the products licensed for the server.
 If your license is not valid for the operating system on your server, the license key will be identified as Invalid License Key.
 There will be no license key listed for those servers that are not licensed, like a VMware server.

+Serial Number

-Serial Number The serial number associated with the license key
+The serial number associated with the license key